-This class is open to children who are 2 on or by September 1.
+This class is open to children who are 2.

 The class provides a gentle introduction to preschool for our youngest students.
 The class focuses on learning the routines of preschool – washing hands, sitting on the carpet for group time, eating a family style snack, lining up for the playground – while also exposing children to early literacy, math and science concepts.

 To apply, please visit Admissions